voxel51/fiftyone/docs/source/user_guide/basics.rst

 ____________

-A |DatasetView|_ is a powerful and fast tool for taking your |Dataset|_ and looking at subsets of it without worrying about augmenting the |Dataset|
+A |DatasetView|_ is a powerful and fast tool for taking your |Dataset|_ and looking at subsets of it without worrying about augmenting the dataset itself.
-itself.